ckeditor/ckeditor5/docs/getting-started/integrations/react-default-npm.md

 * `config` &ndash; The CKEditor&nbsp;5 context configuration.
 * `isLayoutReady` &ndash; A property that delays the context creation when set to `false`.
 It creates the context and the editor children once it is `true` or unset.
 Useful when the CKEditor&nbsp;5 annotations or a presence list are used.
 * `id` &ndash; The context ID.
 When this property changes, the component restarts the context with its editor and reinitializes it based on the current configuration.
 * `onChangeInitializedEditors` &ndash; A function called when any editor is initialized or destroyed in the tree.
 It receives a dictionary of fully initialized editors, where the key is the value of the `contextItemMetadata.name` property set on the `CKEditor` component.
 The editor's ID is the key if the `contextItemMetadata` property is absent.
 Additional data can be added to the `contextItemMetadata` in the `CKEditor` component, which will be passed to the `onChangeInitializedEditors` function.
-* `onReady` &ndash; A function called when the context is initialized but before the editors in the tree are set up.
-After this function is executed, you can track additions and removals in the context tree using the `context.editors.on('change', () => {})` method.
+* `onReady` &ndash; A function called when the context is ready and all editors inside were initialized with the `context` instance.
+This callback is also called after the reinitialization of the component if an error has occurred.
 * `onError` &ndash; A function called when the context has crashed during the initialization or during the runtime.
 It receives two arguments: the error instance and the error details.
 Error details is an object that contains two properties:
   * `{String} phase`: `'initialization'|'runtime'` &ndash; Informs when the error has occurred (during the editor or context initialization, or after the initialization).
   * `{Boolean} willContextRestart` &ndash; When `true`, it means that the context component will restart itself.